grundeinkommensbuero/documentation/docs/src/overview/directus.md

 # Directus

-We use Directus as our CMS (https://directus.io/).
-Currently, we host two directus instances: https://directus.volksentscheid-grundeinkommen.de/ and https://directus.expedition-grundeinkommen.de/admin/login.
+We use Directus as our CMS ([https://directus.io/]).
+Currently, we host two directus instances: [https://directus.volksentscheid-grundeinkommen.de/] and [https://directus.expedition-grundeinkommen.de].
+You can find login information on 1password.

+To switch between these instances in local development you need to modify your .env variables.
+Set all URLs to your desired directus instance, except `NEXT_PUBLIC_DIRECTUS_ROOT`, which always needs to be set to `https://directus.expedition-grundeinkommen.de/`.

 ## Setup a new Directus instance